glennklockwood/rpi-ansible/README.md

     # Install ansible and any other requirements
     (ansible_env) $ pip install -r requirements.txt

-    # Run playbook
-    (ansible_env) $ sudo $(which ansible-playbook) ./local.yml

 ## Configuration

 The `macaddrs` structure in _roles/common/vars/main.yml_ maps the MAC address of a Raspberry Pi to its intended configuration state.
-Add your Raspberry Pi's MAC address to that structure and set its configuration accordingly.
+Add your Raspberry Pi's MAC address (specifically for `eth0` if your RPi has multiple NICs) to that structure and set its configuration accordingly.

 ## Running the playbook

 Then run the playbook:

-    $ sudo ansible-playbook local.yml
+    (ansible_env) $ sudo $(which ansible-playbook) --ask-vault-pass ./local.yml

 The playbook will self-discover its settings, then idempotently configure the Raspberry Pi.